T-Mobile USA in $2.4 billion tower deal with Crown Castle

 Analysts have said other companies that considered the towers included American Tower Corp (AMT.N) and SBA Communications Corp (SBAC.O).

-Crown Castle shares fell 23 cents to $64.68 on the New York Stock Exchange after the news, while Deutsche Telekom shares closed down 1.6 percent in Frankfurt.
+Crown Castle shares fell 18 cents to $64.73 in morning trade on the New York Stock Exchange.
+Deutsche Telekom shares were down 1.1 percent in afternoon trading in Frankfurt.

 LONDON Britain's top share index ended slightly lower on Tuesday, pausing after a five-day winning streak as Rolls-Royce tumbled after reporting a record loss.